Decoding Quantum Field Theory with Machine Learning: Free scalar QFT on the lattice

 in terms of plane-wave modes as

-where $\tilde{F}(k)=\mathcal{F}_k[F(x)]$ is the Fourier transforms of $F(x)$.
+where $\tilde{F}(k)=\mathcal{F}_k[F(x)]$ is the Fourier transform of $F(x)$.
 Note that $\tilde{F}(k)$ determines how strongly the probe couples to each of the field modes.
-If the smearing function is strongly supported only on a finite region of size $\sim\sigma$ (e.g., $F(x)$ is a Gaussian with standard deviation $\sigma$) then $\tilde{F}(k)$ would have a width $\sim1/\sigma$.
+If the smearing function decays fast enough outside of a region of size $\sim\sigma$ (e.g., $F(x)$ is a Gaussian with standard deviation $\sigma$) then $\tilde{F}(k)$ would have an approximate width $\sim1/\sigma$.
 That is, the probe would not couple strongly to modes with wavenumber $\vert k\vert\gg \sigma^{-1}$.
-Thus by considering a probe with a finite spatial extent we are automatically considering a soft-UV cutoff in the interaction of field and probe.
+Thus by considering a probe with an effectively finite spatial extent we are automatically considering a soft-UV-cutoff in the interaction of field and probe.